 About the Dogs

-- they are usually 11 to 16-months old when their training begins;
+- Are eleven to sixteen months old when training begins;

 - Date modified: